sbs20/scanservjs/README.md

 geometry is available (selecting scan size and position) then you will have cropping available to you.

-#### Image Transformations

-Above the preview image, you will find image transformation controls:
-* **Rotate 90° counter-clockwise**: Rotates the image 90 degrees to the left
-* **Rotate 90° clockwise**: Rotates the image 90 degrees to the right
-* **Flip horizontally**: Mirrors the image along the vertical axis
-* **Flip vertically**: Mirrors the image along the horizontal axis

-These transformations are applied to both the preview and the final scanned output.
-The flip buttons are highlighted when active.
-Transformations are reset when you clear the preview.

 There is also the ability to perform batch scanning.
 If you have a document feeder, then just use the `Auto` option.
 If not then use `Manual` and the app will prompt you to change pages between scans.